codehaus/groovy-native-launcher/README.txt

  * add an option to restrict the used jre/jdk version to be exactly something, greater than something, between some values etc.
    Have a look at how eclipse plugins define the required version of their dependant plugins in their manifest.mf A problem that needs to be solved: how to reliably tell the version of a java impl w/out actually loading and starting the jvm?
+ * Write some instructions on creating an .ico file for windows.
+Point to e.g. http://imageauthor.com and some win programs for icon creation.